MHindermann/slides/2022-10-13 RDMN Coffee Lecture on Git/slides.md

 If there are instances missing please get in touch!

-# Looking at an example
+# Looking at a sample GitHub repository

-- GitHub repository for these slides: https://github.com/MHindermann/slides/tree/main/2022-10-13%20RDMN%20Coffee%20Lecture%20on%20Git
+The GitHub repository for these slides is available at: https://github.com/MHindermann/slides/tree/main/2022-10-13%20RDMN%20Coffee%20Lecture%20on%20Git

 # Further reading